Liberal Arts

-The aims of Liberal Arts (Grade 7 to Grade 9), a school-based cross key-learning areas curriculum, are:
+The aims of Liberal Arts (Grade 7 - 9), a school-based cross key-learning areas curriculum, are:

 - to develop in students a positive self-understanding, enhance competence to meet daily and future challenges, and pursue their goals and aspirations;